yvelikova/axway-open-docs/content/en/docs/apim_installation/apigtw_install/install_api_mgmt.md

 "description": "Prerequisites and steps for installing and starting API Manager."
 }

 API Manager is an additional licensed layered product running on the Axway API Gateway.
-For more details, see the [API Manager User Guide](/bundle/APIManager_77_APIMgmtGuide_allOS_en_HTML5/).

 {{< alert title="Note" color="primary" >}}Windows is supported only for a limited set of developer tools, see [Install developer tools on Windows](/docs/apim_installation/apigtw_install/install_dev_tools).
 API Gateway and API Manager do not support Windows.{{< /alert >}}

 ## Prerequisites

-Ensure that all of the prerequisites detailed in [Prerequisites](/docs/apim_installation/apigtw_install/system_requirements) are met.
+Ensure that all of the prerequisites detailed in [prerequisites](/docs/apim_installation/apigtw_install/system_requirements) are met.

 ### Axway license file